 Waking up to another day, you, like many of us, are probably faced with the prospect of going to work.

-- You are probably going to get a pile of bills shoved through your mailbox.
+- You will probably get a pile of bills shoved through your mailbox.

 - You probably have household chores to do.

-- You probably have 101 demands on your day, most of them adult and boring!
+- You probably have 101 demands on your day, most adult and boring!

 If only you could go back to those halcyon days of childhood.
 If only you could laugh and smile like you used to.
 If only you could escape for just a few hours, doing those things you used to do.